 Meet Our Team

-Colleen Mayer Associate Director
+Colleen Mayer Executive Director

 Colleen came to the Volunteer Center with extensive leadership experience, with emphasis on marketing strategy and operations.
 Prior to joining our team, Colleen served as the Vice President of Marketing for Quad Graphics, a multibillion, global marketing services corporation.
 She is eager to apply her management and overall corporate experience to nonprofit mission.
 Colleen says she looks forward to the challenge of serving 50+ nonprofits through her role as Associate Director.